syncfusion-content/javascript-docs/js/Spreadsheet/Formatting.md

 ## Text Formatting

-To organise and easier to follow your financial, statistical or scientific data, you can apply text formats like font size, font color, text alignment etc. to a cell or range of cells.
+To organize and easier to follow your financial, statistical or scientific data, you can apply text formats like font size, font color, text alignment etc. to a cell or range of cells.

 ### Fonts

-To distinguish your data from build-in font formats, you can apply different font formats like bold, italic, strike-through, color, font-family and size etc.
+To distinguish your data from built-in font formats, you can apply different font formats like bold, italic, strike-through, color, font-family and size etc.

 ### Text alignment